How to Find Amazon Liquidation Stores Near You and Save BIG in the Process

 They are a great place to shop for bargains on home décor, electronics, toys, tools, clothing, shoes, patio furniture, and small kitchen appliances.

-These stores typically don’t only sell Amazon returns, they often source liquidations from Target, Home Depot, and Walmart as well.
+These stores typically don’t only sell Amazon returns, they often source liquidations and returns from Target, Home Depot, and Walmart as well.

 See Also: How to Find a Target Salvage Store Near You